NEO97online/kuber/README.md

 A friendly wrapper around [kubernetes-client](https://github.com/godaddy/kubernetes-client), with the goal of providing a more expressive API for managing Kubernetes resources in Node.js.

+⚠️ This library is in its initial phase of development.
+It is not yet production-ready.

 *This library is currently being developed in parallel to internal software.
 It will not initially cover every use-case, but will evolve over time to fit the majority of Kubernetes needs.*

 *If you have a specific feature request, feel free to create an Issue or submit a Pull Request.*